HARI SREENIVASAN: The Islamic State has entered our consciousness for multiple reasons.

 IS people do have their own trolls that will harass American government accounts and other analysts accounts.
 And sometimes it’s good for a little pushback just to show the United States is watching and that occasionally it can also poke at them.

-HARI SREENIVASAN: Philip Smyth, Shadi Hamid, thanks so much for your time.
+HARI SREENIVASAN: Phillip Smyth, Shadi Hamid, thanks so much for your time.

 SHADI HAMID: Thanks for having us.